ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Radio.rst

 This property holds the stereo mode of the radio, which can be set to any one of the values in the table below.

+.. _sdk_qtmultimedia_radio_Value          Description-prop:

 +---------------+--------------------------------------------------------------------------------------------+
 | Value         | Description                                                                                |
 +===============+============================================================================================+
+.. _sdk_qtmultimedia_radio_ForceStereo    Forces the radio to play the station in stereo, converting the sound signal if necessary-prop:
 | Auto          | Uses stereo mode matching the station                                                      |
 +---------------+--------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_radio_ForceMono      Forces the radio to play the station in mono, converting the sound signal if necessary-prop:
 | ForceStereo   | Forces the radio to play the station in stereo, converting the sound signal if necessary   |
 +---------------+--------------------------------------------------------------------------------------------+
 | ForceMono     | Forces the radio to play the station in mono, converting the sound signal if necessary     |
 +---------------+--------------------------------------------------------------------------------------------+

 |

+.. _sdk_qtmultimedia_radio_volume-prop:

 +--------------------------------------------------------------------------+
 |        \ volume : int                                                    |